Diagnostic Accreditation Program Certificates

-All laboratory tests requested by an authorized healthcare provider are tested and reported.
+All lab tests requested by an authorized health care provider are tested and reported.
 If a test is not performed for any reason, the reason is documented and the physician is notified.

-Missing laboratory reports could be due to a variety of reasons including but not limited to:
+Missing lab reports could be due to a variety of reasons including but not limited to:

 - Requested test not ordered either in LIS or on the requisition

-- Test request not sent to the laboratory
+- Test request not sent to the lab

 - Test not collected by lab